A second order primal-dual method for nonsmooth convex composite optimization

 When $T$ is identity or a diagonal matrix, the proximal gradient method, which generalizes gradient descent to certain classes of nonsmooth composite optimization problems~\cite{bectebSIAM09,parboy13}, can be used to solve~\eqref{pr},

 where $x^k$ is the current iterate and $\alpha^k$ is the step size.
 When $\gz = 0$, we recover gradient descent, when $\gz$ is the indicator function $I_\cC(x)$ of the convex set $\cC$, it simplifies to projected gradient descent, and when $g$ is the $\ell_1$ norm, it corresponds to the Iterative Soft-Thresholding Algorithm (ISTA).
-Nesterov-style techniques can also be employed for acceleration~\cite{bectebSIAM09}.
+Nesterov-style techniques can also be employed for acceleration~\cite{bectebSIAM09}. \tcbl{When $T$ is not a diagonal matrix, proximal methods are harder to use because efficient computation of the proximal operator associated with $g \circ T$ may not follow from efficient computation of $\prox_{\mu \gz}$.
+However, if the conjugate function of $f^*(y) \DefinedAs \max_x\{\inner{y}{x} - f(x)\}$, its gradient, and the proximal operator associated with the conjugate function of $g$ are known or easily computed, proximal methods on the dual problem can be employed to solve~\eqref{pr}~\cite{becteb14,tse91,gisboy15}; these approaches are particularly useful when the function $f$ is separable.}